 And here comes the strange thing.
 All who tell about Maya prophecies say that in Long Count baktun is changed from 1 to 13 and not from 0 to 19.

-It seems logical but I didn't have a proof.
+It seems logical, but I didn't have proof.
 I have found a site supported by Maya World Studies Center, Merida, Yucatan, Mexico although they didn't find anything about Maya prophecy.

 Here is my subjective compilation of their ideas below.

-It's actually known who created the myth about 2012 prophecy.
-It was Michael D. Coe, an American archaeologist and anthropologist, Mayanist.
+It's actually known who created the myth about the 2012 prophecy.
+It was Michael D. Coe, an American archaeologist, and anthropologist, Mayanist.

 To keep it short - modern mayanists don't believe in that.
 They are sick of all the talking about 2012.

 Let's start with the prophecies.
-Some people always wait for the end of the world and if there was one in Maya culture, what of it?
-Christians was waiting for the Judgement day in 1000 AD and in 2000 AD but it still didn't show up.
-Some people suggest that if Maya were so good at predictions, why they didn't predict Spanish Invasion.
+Some people always wait for the end of the world, and if there was one in Maya culture, what of it?
+Christians were waiting for the Judgement day in 1000 AD and 2000 AD, but it still didn't show up.
+Some people suggest that if Maya were so good at predictions, they didn't predict the Spanish Invasion.
 But there was nothing about it.
-Although there was nothing much about 2012.
+However, there was nothing much about 2012.
 But first things first.

 Maya is one of the many mesoamerican ethnical groups.
 They were part of one big language family and used from 22 to 30 languages.
 It's not right to think of Maya as one nation.
-During the period of prosperity in 100-900 AD, Maya was close to citizens of ancient Greece city-states.
-Although, we call them Greeks they called themselves Spartans, Athenians and so on.
+During the prosperity period in 100-900 AD, Maya was close to citizens of ancient Greece city-states.
+Although we call them Greeks, they called themselves Spartans, Athenians, and so on.
 Maya didn't call themselves Maya as well.
 They were citizens of Tikal, Kopan, Palenque.

-Civilisations rose and fall.
-There wereOlmecs before Maya and after them there were Aztecs.
-Although, Aztecs took many things from Maya they didn't leave any prophecies about 2012.
+Civilizations rose and fall.
+There wereOlmecs before Maya, and after them, there were Aztecs.
+Although Aztecs took many things from Maya, they didn't leave any prophecies about 2012.

 It all ended with the arrival of the Spaniards in 1500 for about 40 years.
-Enlightened Spaniard brought diseases and conquered and plundered everyone.
+Enlightened Spaniards brought diseases and conquered and plundered everyone.

-Let's continue - the legend of Five Suns cycle Leyenda de los Soles which is mentioned with the prophecy is not Mayan but Aztec.
-The version of this legend that considered canonical is set in Aztec Calendar Stone also known as Sun Stone or Altar of Axayacatl.
+The legend of Five Suns cycle Leyenda de Los Soles mentioned with the prophecy is not Mayan but Aztec.
+The version of this legend that is considered canonical is set in Aztec Calendar Stone also known as Sun Stone or Altar Axayacatl.

 I'll retell this legend.
-So era of the first sun started in 956 BC and lasted for 13 cycles of 52 years and ended with all inhabitants were eaten by jaguars.
+The era of the first sun started in 956 BC and lasted for 13 cycles of 52 years and ended with all inhabitants being eaten by jaguars.
 After some time era of the second sun has begun.
-It lasted for 7 cycles of 52 years and ended with a hurricane and all inhabitants were turned into turkeys.
-Era of the third sun also started after some time, it lasted 6 cycles of 52 years and ended with a rain of fire.
-Era of the fourth sun started with 52-year flood lasted for 13 cycles of 52 years and ended with catastrophic flood and it's inhabitants were turned into a fish.
+It lasted for 7 cycles of 52 years and ended with a hurricane, and all inhabitants were turned into turkeys.
+Era of the third sun also started after some time; it lasted 6 cycles of 52 years and ended with a rain of fire.
+Era of the fourth sun started with a 52-year flood that lasted for 13 cycles of 52 years and ended with a catastrophic flood, and its inhabitants were turned into fish.
 It was approximately XI century AD.

-Each of these eras was described as unstable, ruled by the gods which were in a constant conflict.
-Each era was tied to som direction - north, south, west and east.
-Current era - Era of the fifth sun - the era of the centre is different from other eras.
-Gods made a bloody sacrifice and made the Sun move and now we just have to "sprinkle the flower" to make it move.
-An era can stay in balance infinitely and it will be the last era that will end with an earthquake.
+These eras were described as unstable, ruled by the gods who were in a constant conflict.
+Each era was tied to some direction - north, south, west, and east.
+Current era - Era of the fifth sun - the center's era is different from other eras.
+Gods made a bloody sacrifice and made the Sun move, and now we have to "sprinkle the flower" to make it move.
+An era can stay in balance infinitely, and it will be the last era that will end with an earthquake.

 But why Legend of Five Suns is mentioned with Maya?

-The thing is there aren't many artefacts telling myths about Maya and Aztec myths are researched way more.
+There aren't many artifacts telling myths about Maya, and Aztec myths are researched way more.
 It's considered that Aztec could borrow Mayan myths.
-It's also considered that Mayan myths were some kind of reflection of more ancient Mayan beliefs.
+It's also considered that Mayan myths were some reflection of more ancient Mayan beliefs.
 That's it.